AlexandrErohin/TP-Link-Archer-C6U/README.md

  - [pycryptodome](https://pypi.org/project/pycryptodome/)

 ## Usage
-Enter the host & credentials used to log in to your router management page.
+- Enter the host & credentials used to log in to your router management page.
 Username is `admin` by default.
 But you may pass username as third parameter.
 Some routers have default username - `user`
+- Use Local Password which is for Log In with Local Password.
+Login with TP-LINK ID doesnt work
+- If you use `https` connection - You need to turn on "Local Management via HTTPS" (advanced->system->administration) in the router web UI

 ```python
 from tplinkrouterc6u import (